jskinne3/portfolio/blog/ruby_tricks.md

 ```
 the longest common prefix is `fi`.

-The essence of my approach is to crack every string into arrays; transpose (yes!) the arrays so that they are an array of the first letter, the second letter, and so on; then identify how many of these arrays starting from the beginning of each word consist of only a single letter.
+The essence of my approach is to crack every string into arrays; transpose (*yes!*) the arrays so that they become an array of the first letter, the second letter, and so on; then identify how many of these arrays starting from the beginning of each word consist of only a single letter.
 Leetcode requires the code to be a function; I also want to use a function so I can `return` from it.

 ```ruby
 def longest_common_prefix(strs)